Close Menu

 Building One Store at a Time

-Even as the brand expanded, Sanchez maintained the same philosophy that guided Moonleaf’s earliest days: grow deliberately and focus on execution.
+Even as the brand expanded, Sanchez maintained the same philosophy that guided Moonleaf’s early years: grow deliberately and focus on execution.

 “At the beginning, I wasn’t thinking on that scale,” she says.
 “Our focus was simply to make our first 16-square-meter store succeed.”